 While often referenced as French in origin, macarons as we know them today actually originated in Italy.
 Macarons, however, were created in the first instance by the chefs of the Florentine noblewoman Catherine de' Medici, who herself became Queen of France after Marrying the French King Henry II in 1533.

 From this point onward, simple macarons made using almond powder, sugar, and egg whites became a staple in numerous French and Italian cookbooks.
 In fact, a legend even has it that the granddaughter of Catherine de Medici herself was once saved from starvation by eating macarons.

-Of course, delicacies such as truffle chocolate and even compound chocolate macarons were still generations away from being first experimented with at this point.
+Of course, delicacies such as truffle chocolate and macarons were still generations away from being first experimented with at this point.
 However, macarons themselves became a common confectionary staple in France and beyond from the 16th Century onward.
 Furthermore, the only significant deviation from the original macaron recipe came in the 20th Century, when the double macaron with cream and/or liqueur filling was first invented.

 French Macaron Flavors Today

 French Macaron makers famous for thinking ahead of the game and producing some of the freshest and best macaron flavors (these are two of our favorites):